Work in prison

 In principle, a prisoner does not work on public holidays.

-Nevertheless, persons assigned to a work station necessary for the proper functioning of the prison may work on public holidays.
+However, persons assigned to a work station necessary for the proper functioning of the prison may work during public holidays.

 This work shall not be subject to an increase in remuneration unless it took place on the 1ster May.